wilsonmar/git-utilities/README.md

 There are two basic methods that address folders and log history differently:

-1) git_move_history.sh - extracts out history log file and import that into the destination repo after moving the folders and files without history to the destination folder.
+1) git_move_history.sh - extracts out history log file and imports it into the destination repo after the folders and files are moved without history to the destination folder.

    This is based on https://gist.github.com/voltagex/3888364 mentioned in http://blog.neutrino.es/2012/git-copy-a-file-or-directory-from-another-repository-preserving-history/